Last Updated on: 27th September 2023, 08:47 am

 Coconut milk doesn’t contain lactose, so it’s safe for parrots to drink.

 Milk comes from the meat of the coconut, so it’s very hydrating.
-It’s an excellent source of calcium, so it’s good for parrots who are calcium deficient or are reluctant to drink water.
+It’s an excellent source of calcium, so it’s suitable for parrots who are calcium deficient or are reluctant drinkers.

 Coconut Cream

-Coconut cream is too thick and rich for parrots, meaning they won’t enjoy the taste or consistency.
-Also, coconut cream contains saturated fat and is high in calories.
+Coconut cream is thick and rich, meaning parrots won’t enjoy its taste or consistency.
+It also contains saturated fat and is high in calories.

 Coconut Oil

 Coconut oil can assist with skin and feather problems.
-Instead of suet, you can use it to bind seeds and nuts together to create a hanging treat.
+Instead of suet, you can use coconut oil to bind seeds and nuts together to create a hanging treat.

 Parrots’ beaks are made from beta-keratin, which can become dry, brittle, and cracked.
-Coconut oil can be applied directly to minimize beak damage.
+Coconut oil can be applied directly to minimize beak dryness and damage.

-Coconut oil is also beneficial for dry, cracked, and irritated skin.
+Coconut oil can also benefit dry, cracked, and irritated skin.

 Cut coconut into bite-sized chunks and place them in a small bowl for the parrot to pick out.

-Sprinkle flakes or shredded coconut on the parrot’s pellets.
-If you’re feeding a parrot a fruit medley, coconut pieces make a good accompaniment, providing essential nutrients.
+Alternatively, sprinkle flakes or shredded coconut on the parrot’s pellets.
+If you’re feeding a parrot a fruit medley, coconut pieces make a good accompaniment, providing additional nutrients.

-While coconut isn’t the healthiest fruit for parrots, it has benefits.
-So, you can safely feed raw coconut to parrots in moderation once or twice a week as a treat or training reward.
+You can safely feed raw coconut to parrots once or twice weekly as a treat or training reward.